We ‘get’ to live on this planet called earth which makes every day an earth day.

 Let us celebrate Earth Day by taking care of our beautiful earth every day.
 This is for us now and for generations to come.

-For more you can learn and do here are a few of our posts:
+To learn more here are a few of our posts:

 10 Ways to Save the Bees Without bees there will be a serious food shortage and bees are dying.